bondagit/aes67-linux-daemon/README.md

 * start playing a test sound on the configured ALSA source
 * wait for the recording to complete and terminate ptp4l and the AES67 daemon

+## Interoperability tests ##
+To run interoperability tests using the [Hasseb audio over Ethernet receiver](http://hasseb.fi/shop2/index.php?route=product/product&product_id=62) follow these steps:

+* open he daemon configuration file *daemon.conf* and change the following parameters:
+  * set the network interface name to your Ethernet card, e.g.: *"interface\_name": "eth0"*
+  * set the default sample rate to 48Khz: *"sample\_rate": 48000*
+* verify that PulseAdio is not running.
+See [PulseAudio](#notes).
+* install the ALSA RAVENNA/AES67 module with:
+    *sudo insmod 3rdparty/ravenna-alsa-lkm/driver/MergingRavennaALSA.ko*
+* run the daemon using the new configuration file:
+    *aes67-daemon -c daemon.conf*
+* open the Daemon WebUi *http://[address:8080]* and do the following:
+  * go to Config tab and verify that the sample rate is set to 48KHz
+  * go to Sources tab and add a new Source using the plus button, set Codec to L24 and press the Submit button
+  * go to Sinks tab and add a new Sink using the plus button, use the specified Source URL and press the Submit button
+  * edit the newly created Sink and copy the SDP file reported in SDP
+* open the Hasseb WebUI and do the following:
+ * deselect the "PTP slave only" checkbox to enable PTP master
+ * select the "Add SDP file manually" checkbox and copy the previous Source SDP into the SDP field
+ * press the Submit button
+* return to the daemon WebUI, click on the PTP tab and wait for the "PTP Status" to report "locked"
+* open a shell on the Linux host and start the playback on the ravenna ALSA device.
+For example to playback a test sound use: *speaker-test -D plughw:RAVENNA -r 48000 -c 2 -t sine*

 ## Notes ##
 <a name="notes"></a>